djx06/djx06.github.io/_posts/2022-12-10-FoodPrint.md

+**Reflection: we all sketched in this step.
+It was very helpful because we considered different aspects of our problem and my teammates' sketch expanded my thinking.**

 # Prototype and Evaluation

 ## Prototype

 We decided to create a digital medium fidelity prototype to test since we planned the final project to be a phone application that most college students are familiar with.
-The prototype was an interactive user interface by proto.io and it allowed users to experience the flow of interaction quite like a real app.
+The prototype was an interactive user interface by Figma and it allowed users to experience the flow of interaction quite like a real app.
 The prototype included a home page, a search page, an item page, a map page, and a shopping list page.
 The first four pages were used to test the process of picking up foods when students were in a hurry.
 The last page was aimed to test the shopping list function.
 There were pictures of foods, labels of carbon-level, nutrients and calorie information and distance estimation on pages.
 Participants can click the hot-spots to interact with our prototype.

 ![](/assets/img/prototype.JPG)

+**Reflection: our solution is very straight-forward.
+However, due to lack of communication, the interface styles made by different team members were not uniform in the end.
+The work flow of the app is also a little bit confusing.
+The good things is that the prototype we made using Figma is very easy to use and close to an actual app.**